Risk Management

 • ● Implementation of measures for reduced production and continuity assurance by securing adequate inventories, establishing redundancy with our production systems, and augmenting spare parts supplies

-• ● Elucidate causes, formulate countermeasures, and deploy countermeasures throughout the Group to prevent explosions and fires, and expand adoption of predictive management system for abnormalities to overseas sites in fiscal 2023
+• ● Elucidate causes, formulate countermeasures, and deploy countermeasures throughout the Group to prevent explosions and fires, and expand adoption of predictive management system for abnormalities to overseas sites

 Impacts

-• ● Impediments to product supply due to personal injury to neighbors & employees, damage to plant/equipment, or disruptions of electricity, gas, water, or telecommunications services
+• ● Impediments to product supply due to personal injury to neighbors and employees, damage to plant/equipment, or disruptions of electricity, gas, water or telecommunications services, and impediments to continued business activities due to supply chain disruptions

 Opportunities